 In 2016, 25 million Tonnes of waste was recycled in Canada.
 E-waste is one of the biggest offenders in the waste disposal process.
 About 40% of the heavy metals in landfills, including lead, mercury and cadmium, comes from electronic devices.
 These chemicals or materials can cause harm to workers and communities at any stage of the product lifecycle.

 The next question you need to ask yourself is what can you do to help?
 It is simple!
-ERA has prevented thousands of tonnes of electronic devices from ending up in landfills and instead have re-purposed them back within the community.
-These devices gain a second lease of life and go to an individual who is badly in need to improve their way of living and create a life for themselves.
+ERA has prevented thousands of tonnes of electronic devices from ending up in landfills and instead, have re-purposed them back within the community.
+These devices gain a second lease of life and go to an individual who is badly in need of a laptop or a computer to improve their way of living and create a life for themselves.

 Did you know?

 Reusing one computer with a CRT monitor will save you the following:

 147 lbs (17.5 gallons) of water from being polluted